ferdinandyb/mtmt-publist/README.md

 A small server that fetches and compiles relevant information from the [MTMT](https://mtmt.hu) MYCITE2 API in an easy-to-display format.

 Previous queries are cached so a) MTMT is not bombarded for every page request and b) it has fallbacks for when MTMT is down.
+Journal titles are also cached globally (those should not really change, but querying the API for each of them takes a long time).

 ## Usage without hosting